America 250 – Leelanau County

 The plan also includes painting of the roof in order to extend its life (like the Poor Barn project completed in 2021).
 The homeowners would like to rekindle the spirit of community involvement with the barn mural restoration; similar to the original project completed just prior to the Bicentennial in 1976.

-Visit their website to learn more about the project, volunteer, or become a sponsor!
+Visit their website to learn more about the project!

 https://leelanau1776barn.org/